Carpenter license requirements by state: A comprehensive guide

 LinkedinTwitter

 Only a few states require a carpentry license, but others might require general contractor licenses if the work is over a particular amount.
-Typically, licenses are usually required for jobs beyond minor construction.
+Licenses are usually required for jobs beyond minor construction.
 Definitions of carpentry and general contractor jobs vary state-by-state.

-We’ve put together a list of the carpenter license requirements you’ll need to know across all 50 states.
+We’ve compiled a list of the carpenter license requirements you’ll need to know across all 50 states.

 (We also have state guides for other trades, including handypersons, electricians, HVAC technicians, landscapers, roofing, painters and plumbers.)